 I have a passion for spreading education and awareness on perinatal mood disorders (anxiety/depression), utilizing community resources, offering education to family/friends on ways they can help and support their breastfeeding momma, and bringing to light the significance of being a mom and baby advocate.

-I am a Certified Lactation Counselor (CLC) and Certified Passenger Safety Technician (CPST).
+I am a International Board Certified Lactation Counselor (IBCLC) and Certified Passenger Safety Technician (CPST).
 I serve the Upper Cumberland and surrounding areas in Tennessee as well as virtual consultations.

 I have been helping parents reach their unique nursing goals for the past 4 years.
 I specialize in tethered oral tissues (TOTs), or tongue & lip ties as you may know them.
 I take a collaborative approach working with other lactation professionals, pediatricians, SLPs, physical therapists, dentists, pediatric chiropractors, and others to get to the root of the issues for families.

 I am thankful to have partnered with Milk Guide to bill some insurances to provide lactation care with no out of pocket cost for those families.
 I also offer packages for those whose insurance does not cover lactation care.
 I do utilize payment plans and sliding scale systems because I believe finances should never be the main reason a family does not meet their breastfeeding goals.